-- (1) Represents options to purchase shares of Common Stock, which were granted at fair market value on January 1, 1997.
-Subject to earlier vesting upon a change of control (as defined), the options vest and become exercisable in six equal annual installments commencing on January 1, 1998. - (2) The estimated present value at grant date of options granted during 1997 has been calculated using the Black-Scholes option pricing model, based upon the following assumptions: volatility of 81.46%, a risk-free rate of 6.44%, an expected life of 10 years, and no expected dividends or forfeiture.
+- (1) Represents options to purchase shares of Common Stock granted at fair market value on November 4, 1999, subject to stockholder approval of the 1999 Long-Term Incentive Plan at the annual meeting.
+Common Stock dividend equivalents will be paid currently with respect to each share underlying the unexercised portion of the options.
+Subject to earlier vesting upon a change of control, death or disability, the options vest and become exercisable on November 4, 2003. - (2) Represents options to purchase shares of Common Stock granted at fair market value on November 24, 1999.
+Subject to earlier vesting upon death or disability, the options vest and become exercisable as to 25% of the shares on December 31, 2001 and as to an additional 37.5% of the shares on each of December 31, 2002 and December 31, 2003. - (3) The estimated present value at grant date of options granted during 1999 has been calculated using the Black-Scholes option pricing model, based upon the following assumptions: volatility of 68.27% for Mr. Fulford and 69.67% for the other optionees, a risk-free rate of 6.08% for Mr. Fulford and 5.96% for the other optionees, an expected life of 10 years, a dividend rate of 5.56% for Mr. Fulford and 0% for the other optionees, and no forfeiture.
 The approach used in developing the assumptions upon which the Black-Scholes valuation was done is consistent with the requirements of Statement of Financial Accounting Standards No. 123, "Accounting for Stock-Based Compensation".

-The following table sets forth certain information concerning unexercised options held by the named executive officers as of December 31, 1997.
-There were no stock options exercised by any of the named executive officers during 1997.
+The following table sets forth certain information concerning unexercised options held by the named executive officers as of December 31, 1999.
+There were no stock options exercised by any of the named executive officers during 1999.